 A parting tool is used to create a narrow channel in the barrel, starting at the end of the barrel.
-I leave the diameter of the cut at approximately 1/8 inch “larger than the final finished measurement I normally cut to depth the first three or four of these markings, working my way down from the barrel.
+I leave the diameter of the incision at around 1/8 inch “bigger than the final completed measurement I normally cut to depth the first three or four of these markings, working my way down from the barrel.
 In order to duplicate an existing bat, use the calipers to transfer the measurements from the original.
-Measure the existing bat with the calipers to determine the proper setting.
+Measure the present bat with the calipers to determine the proper setting.
 Add about 1/16 of a percent “to the measurement in order to accommodate cutting and sanding Cut the blank with a separating chisel until the caliper can just barely fit through the hole in the center.

 Step 7: Shaping the Barrel

 I use the roughing gouge to remove the majority of the trash that accumulates between the depth cuts once again.
 At this point, I often increase the speed of the lathe to 1200-1600 rpm.
 When cutting the barrel, I concentrate on the back of the profile of the barrel in order to maintain a proper curvature between cuts.
 After that, I use a skew gouge to smooth the surface of the wood.
 While I’m describing the tools I prefer to use, it should be noted that other turning tools may be used just as well.

 This enables me to obtain a decent surface before the bat becomes too whippy on the lathe, which saves time.

 Continue to use the parting tool to indicate the right depth of the cuts for the remainder of the project.
 Make a fairing curve between the channels cut with the parting gouge by using the spindle gouge or the skew chisel, depending from your preference.
 The forms and sizes of knobs vary significantly and are just a matter of personal choice; they have no bearing on the overall performance.